 Mikki brings her skills to communications clients, social justice issues and personal-growth topics.

-Her newest website “Attainable We” is a precursor to a book of essays and talks she has been developing to help remind us that our propensity to make mistakes and even shift our own storylines gives us hope – because we are continually evolving, rather than being rigidly locked in one place.
+Her website “Attainable We” is a sandbox for a book of essays and talks she has been developing to help remind us that our propensity to make mistakes and shift our own storylines gives us hope – because we are continually evolving, rather than being rigidly locked in one place.

 She has focused her attention on projects about sex trafficking, community sustainability and consciousness (ConnectedintheDeep.com).
 She wrote a monthly column for a Minneapolis newspaper called “Sustainable We,” transitioning in September 2016 to the Attainable We column.
 Some of her insights are published on Medium.
 She has a transmedia project on the backburner (Connected Chronicles), and two novels.
 She has a particular interest in illuminating history, including the Humanist Pulpit blog project for First Unitarian Society.

 Mikki led more than 25 workshops for the Choice Mom community around the U.S., Canada and the United Kingdom.
 She delivered a 40-minute talk about sperm to the directors of U.S. sperm banks, and has talked at conferences for mental health professionals and symposiums for law students.
 Now she focuses on inspirational, informational and spiritual talks.
 Such as: